NC START: North Carolina Systemic Therapeutic Assessment Resources Treatment

 Services are most effective when everyone involved in care and treatment actively participates in treatment planning and service decisions.
 (The whole is greater than the sum of its parts.)

-- • Increase expertise in MH/IDD service delivery
+- Increase expertise in Mental Health/Intellectual and/or Developmental Disability service delivery

 Role of NC START Team

 - Provide on-going consultation to providers and/or families

 - Provide support and technical assistance to Mobile Crisis Teams

 - Create and maintain linkages and relationships with community partners

 - Coordinate support meetings and cross systems crisis plans for individuals

 - Provide training and technical assistance to community partners

 Why use NC START?